nixworks/public/news/2013/12/18/index.md

 ##### Bolotnaya square case
 ### [Bolotnaya square case prisoners, Pussy Riot and Greenpeace activists are likely to be freed after the Duma votes in favor of a law giving them amnesty. ](/news/2013/12/18/bolotnaya-square-case-prisoners-pussy-riot-and-greenpeace-activists-are-likely-to-be-freed-after-the-duma-votes-in-favor-of-a-law-giving-th.md)
-_Context: Pussy Riot, Bolotnaya square case, Duma, Greenpeace India's_
+_Context: Pussy Riot, Greenpeace India's, Duma, Bolotnaya square case_

 ##### Singapore
 ### [Singapore announces that it will deport 53 foreign workers for their December 8 involvement in the country's worst riot in more than 40 years. ](/news/2013/12/18/singapore-announces-that-it-will-deport-53-foreign-workers-for-their-december-8-involvement-in-the-country-s-worst-riot-in-more-than-40-year.md)
-_Context: foreign workers, Singapore_
+_Context: Singapore, foreign workers_

 ##### British
 ### [British criminal Ronnie Biggs, best known for his role in the Great Train Robbery and escape from Wandsworth Prison, dies in the North London suburb of East Barnet. ](/news/2013/12/18/british-criminal-ronnie-biggs-best-known-for-his-role-in-the-great-train-robbery-and-escape-from-wandsworth-prison-dies-in-the-north-londo.md)